-For Anti-Slavery Week 2022, we’re launching the #EndOrphanageTourism campaign.
+During Anti-Slavery Week 2022, we launched the #EndOrphanageTourism campaign.
 Vulnerable children aren’t tourist attractions.
 Orphanages can traffic children into slavery.
 We’re encouraging travellers to say NO to visiting orphanages on holiday and support families and communities instead.

 Most people who volunteer overseas genuinely want to do something meaningful and experience a new culture.
 However, some of the companies that arrange this type of travel may be more concerned with creating a ‘life-changing’ experience for their customers, rather than responding appropriately to the needs of the host communities.

 This is a particular problem when volunteers are offered the chance to work with vulnerable children living in orphanages and other institutions.
 Hope and Homes for Children, as part of the coalition, Rethink Orphanages, is working to raise awareness about the negative impact on children of volunteers and tourists visiting orphanages – read more about this campaign.